 “And your father is not like that?”

 “He isn’t.
-He’s usually on the receiving end.”
+He loves to debate, like Mark and me but it’s not mean spirited.
+At his office, he’s usually on the receiving end.”
 She hesitates, then adds, “I’ll say this.
 My father’s never missed a day of work.
 I’m sure there were days when he did face the firing squad.
 And they fired off a round. . . .
 He gets over it.
 He hangs in there, no matter what.”

 “That means a lot.”

 “Being able to withstand it.
 When people pop off.
 This ugly side comes out.
 Some people think, oh, that’s their true feelings when it comes out like that, and it is.
 But a five-second burst means nothing.
 It’s like a fart.
 So what.
 Yeah, there is bad stuff inside of everyone—smelly rot.
 It passes.
 What’s important is how you take it, how you are day after day.
 How you hold up . . .”

 Jeremy doesn’t make an attempt to add his two cents.
 He’s even a bit proud of her fart metaphor.
 She’s coming along.
 Learning from him–how to be gross.
 She’s on a roll and he’s enjoying it.
 More than that, he likes her admiration of her father, her respect for him.
 It’s so simple when respect is there.
 Listening to the way she talks about him makes Jeremy realize that essentially he doesn’t respect anyone.
 He’d like to, but as soon as he finds a flaw in someone he might respect, his respect disappears.
 He envies CC’s comfort in possessing it.